zenitsu0509/AutoLeetcode/README.md

 Before you run this project, ensure you have the following installed:

 - Python 3.x
-- Chrome or Edge browser (depending on your configuration)
+- Chrome (depending on your configuration)
-- ChromeDriver or MicrosoftedgeDriver (depending on the browser you are using)
+- Internet Connection (10Mbs)

-### Python Libraries
+## Python Libraries

 To install the required Python libraries, run the following command:

 - selenium
 - beautifulsoup4

-Additionally, you may need to install `webdriver-manager` for managing the browser drivers.
+- PyQt5
+- matplotlib

 ## Setup and Configuration

-1. **Clone the repository** (or create your own script if you are building this from scratch).
+1. **Clone the repository**
+Clone repo apply any changes if required and enjoy the process of development.

 2. **Set up your LeetCode account credentials**:
-   You will need to input your LeetCode username and password in the script to log in and automate the tasks.
-Make sure to handle sensitive data (e.g., credentials) securely.

-3. **Configure the WebDriver**:
-   - Ensure you have either ChromeDriver or GeckoDriver installed depending on the browser you're using.
-   - You can specify the path to your driver, or use the `webdriver-manager` to automatically manage this.

-## How to Use

-### Running the Script

-1. Navigate to the folder where your script is located.

-2. Run the Python script to automate the completion of the "Question of the Day".

-3. The script will:
-   - Navigate to loged in leetcode account.
-   - Automatically access the "Question of the Day."
-   - Submit a solution present in "Editorial" section.
-   - Maintain your streak by submitting the answer on time.

-### Note:
-- Ensure that you have your answers ready for the questions or modify the script to solve the problems programmatically.
-This automation currently helps with the submission process.
+Login to the leetcode in your chrome and provide the profile url to the application.

 ## How It Works